sumcash-project/electrumx-sumc/INSTALL.md

 HOST=127.0.0.1
 ```

-Note: replace `<RPCUSER>` with your Sumcoind RPC username and `<RPCPASS>` with your RPC password.
+Note: replace `<RPCUSER>` with your Sumcashd RPC username and `<RPCPASS>` with your RPC password.

 ## Step 4 - Start ElectrumX
 Start ElectrumX by running:

 `service electrumx start`

 Check the logs and indexing progress of ElectrumX with:

 `journalctl -u electrumx -f`

-If everything installed correctly, you should see ElectrumX properly syncs with your Sumcoin node and listens for incoming connections.
+If everything installed correctly, you should see ElectrumX properly syncs with your Sumcash node and listens for incoming connections.